 A narcissists neglect leaves us never feeling acknowledge, respected, heard, understood, wanted, needed, included, worthy, enough.
 The narcissist neglect often gaslights us into neglecting ourselves as we work harder to please them.

-Children especially will do all they can to gain support, understanding and attention from parents, from acting out, to falling quiet for fear of reactions if they do speak out.
+Children especially will do all they can to gain support, understanding and attention from their parents, from acting out to falling quiet for fear of reactions if they do speak out.

-The Narcissists neglect makes us feel unworthy and like we’re not enough, it creates beliefs such as not feeling enough.
-Believing we are and inconvenience, feeling sad, lonely, anxious, depressed, we can begin to withdrawal, we can start avoiding people, avoiding speaking out, avoiding eye contact, we can start having mood swings, start cutting off our emotions and start feeling like we are turning into a narcissist, as we’ve become negative, due to the hostile environment we are in.
+The Narcissists neglect makes us feel unworthy and like we’re not enough.
+It creates beliefs such as not feeling enough.
+Believing we are and inconvenience, feeling sad, lonely, anxious, depressed, we can begin to withdraw, we can start avoiding people, avoiding speaking out, avoiding eye contact, we can start having mood swings, start cutting off our emotions and start feeling like we are turning into a narcissist, as we’ve become negative, due to the hostile environment we are in.